 At Auslander Dental, we believe the best care starts early, so the proper care of baby teeth is important.
 Healthy teeth allow a child to eat, maintaining good nutrition.
 They also allow for clear pronunciation and speech habits.
 Primary teeth guide eruption of the permanent teeth, so x-rays and consistent exams are a must.

 The teeth, bones and soft tissue of the mouth require a healthy, well-balanced diet.
 A variety of foods from the five food groups will help patients minimize, or even avoid, cavities and other dental problems.
 We will also focus on brushing and flossing habits, so our patients will feel comfortable following an example at home.

 Dr. Auslander believes the best starting place for initiating a preventative program is with normalizing bi-annual exams.
 Regular exams help to maintain natural oral structure, while also discouraging the development, progress, and recurrence of a variety of dental issues.
 Throughout these exams, Dr. Auslander will incorporate a litany of preventative measures and comprehensive tests, with the goal of dodging unforeseen conditions down the road.
 These range from complete and partial x-rays to consistent oral cancer screenings.

 Auslander Dental is confident in bringing a wide range of dental services to you.
 If your regular exam requires specialized care, we can typically provide every type of dental service without having to refer you to other specialists.
-This versatility saves you time and complication, while also allowing us to keep all your records in one location.
+This versatility saves you time and complications, while also allowing us to keep all your records in one location.
 Our emphasis is in total mouth care.